Eligibility & Recruitment

 Once you begin your application, we'll guide you through the process step-by-step.
-Our friendly police recruitment team are on hand to answer your questions or have a confidential chat.
+Our friendly Recruiting team are on hand to answer your questions or have a confidential chat.

 For applicants who reach the final assessment stages of the recruitment process, the following costs will be reimbursed by the WA Police Force: